stephaniesmith/classwork/week03_Express-and-Mongoose/class11_Express-basics/EXERCISE_1.md

 1. Install express
-2. Use an app.js with export
+2. Use an app.js with listen
-3. Use server.js to run

 Create a GET express route the "echos" a summary of what was requested.
 Include at least one "dynamic" portion in your path (`/:id`).